WGBH-MLA/openvault3/app/views/exhibits/the-advocates.md

 <a name="anchor-12"></a>
 ### 12. Conducting cross-argument more than cross-examination with opposing witnesses.

 During the first year I was with the show, cross-examination was not designed to discredit the witness, as often goes on in a courtroom, but was really cross-argument.
 Our job on cross-examination was to make sure we got at the weak points in the other side’s case, and if possible, prove our case through what they had to say.
 That was easier said than done.
-Here is an example from the methadone show in 1970, where I was questioning an opposing witness.
-(You may return to the article when the time-bar at the bottom of the video reaches 39.37.)
+Here is an example from the methadone show in 1970, where I was questioning an opposing witness. **See 00:39:02 - 00:39:37**

+<iframe src="/embed/V_6626C08AA1AC4F2E90E1606E24607D6A"></iframe>

 You never knew what the witness was going to say, and that was part of the appeal (as well as the challenge) of the show.
-Here is Roger with Howard Zinn as an opposing witness from the show on civil disobedience to the Vietnam War.
-(You may return to the article when the time-bar at the bottom of the video reaches 52.25.)
-And here is William Kunstler cross-examining Allard
+Below is Roger with Howard Zinn as an opposing witness from the show on civil disobedience to the Vietnam War. **See 00:51:53 - 00:52:24** And **from 00:27:12 - 00:27:57** see William Kunstler cross-examining Allard Lowenstein in the same episode.

-Lowenstein in that same episode on civil disobedience.
-(You may return to the article when the time-bar at the bottom of the video reaches 27.58.)
+<iframe src="/embed/V_58D7FC37405E4268BB7E68C925628EF9"></iframe>

-Here is another example where I had to cross-examine Senator Ted Kennedy, who was a proponent of deregulating trucking.
-(You may return to the article when the time-bar at the bottom of the video reaches 15.32.)
+Below is another example where I had to cross-examine Senator Ted Kennedy, who was a proponent of deregulating trucking. **See 00:15:06 - 00:15:32** Also see Senator Kennedy’s response **from 00:15:45 - 00:16:17**.

-And here is Senator Kennedy’s response.
-(You may return to the article when the time-bar at the bottom of the video reaches 16.27.)
 Occasionally, however, there were some lighter moments.
-Here is then-State Representative Barney Frank.
-(You may return to the article when the time-bar at the bottom of the video reaches 42.33.)
+For example, then-State Representative Barney Frank can be seen **from 00:42:05 - 00:42:34**.
 Successful cross-examination required, on occasion, some redirect examination.
-Here is the follow-up to Barney Frank’s cross-examination.
-(You may return to the article when the time-bar at the bottom of the video reaches 44.42.)
+The follow-up to Barney Frank’s cross-examination can be **seen from 00:43:25 - 00:44:24**.

+<iframe src="/embed/V_406305F1D1F04ED89BA1758165B12728"></iframe>

 <a name="anchor-13"></a>
 ### 13. Involving the audience.

 An early feature of the show was audience participation and having a studio audience was part of what gave the show immediacy.
 During the first season, there were also live audiences watching at remote public television stations as well, which were in effect satellite audiences for the show.
 These audiences were organized by the local public broadcasting station involved with the help of *Advocates* producer, Hoagy Carmichael, Jr. Hoagy rode circuit around the United States to one public television station after another in order to get a local audience to view and react to the show, whether it was broadcast from Boston or Los Angeles.
 Trying to guess what the studio audience, remote audience, and viewers at home felt about your case turned out to be as difficult as predicting how the witnesses would perform, but it lent some level of reality to the discussion.
 In the first year – on the methadone show, for example – the studio audience was polled both before and after the arguments.

-Here is a shot of the poll at the end of the show, and a clip of the tally being taken.
-(You may return to the article when the time-bar at the bottom of the video reaches 53.36.)
+Here is a shot of the poll at the end of the show, and a clip of the tally being taken. **See 00:52:12 - 00:53:36**

+<iframe src="/embed/V_6626C08AA1AC4F2E90E1606E24607D6A"></iframe>

 Hoagy Carmichael had a poll of his remote audience as well, polling members before and after the show using bulky machinery that had to be moved from station to station around the country.
 In later seasons, with more partisan advocates, the audience did not vote during the show, but was invited to respond by mail, although that decision came under criticism: